lilith-roth/lilith-roth/README.md

 Hi i'm **Lilith!**<br>I'm a nerd with with a passion for IOT, gamedev, security, network/cloud infrastructure, and QA.

 ### Check out **[YRBA](https://github.com/lilith-roth/yrba/)** my easy to use backup tool for incremental remote backups!
+### Most of my projects have been migrated over to SourceHut due to the quality decline of GitHub!
+Please check out my SourceHut profile as well. [https://sr.ht/~lilith-roth/](https://sr.ht/~lilith-roth/)

 ---